7 Google privacy settings you should revisit right now

 - What you’ll lose if you disable it: Aside from the obvious ability to find and revisit past searches and activity, maintaining this treasure trove of data allows Google to give you more personalized results in a variety of places—from autocompleting your searches to helping you follow subjects you’ve previously explored in places like Google Assistant and Chrome’s suggested stories.

 - How to adjust or disable it: You can turn web and app activity collection on or off by flipping the switch on this page of Google’s Activity Controls site.
-As of this month, you can also opt to take a more nuanced approach and have Google keep that data only on a cycling three- or 18-month basis by going to this page and selecting the “Choose to delete automatically” option.
+As of this month, you can also opt to take a more nuanced approach and have Google keep that data only on a cycling 3- or 18-month basis by going to this page and selecting the “Choose to delete automatically” option.

 2. Your location history